Jek47/BO4-GSC-Mods/README.md

 ![](https://i.ibb.co/47tBsf4/Injector.png)

-If you see this, your mod should load in when you start the match.
+If you see this text, your mod should load in when you start the match.

 If you want to remove the mod, simply close the game and restart it.